-Planning and managing a supplementary feeding program
+Planning and managing a supplement feeding program

 - What level of performance is required from the targeted group?
 Is it: